 We evaluate four models that were recently published: DepthAnything \cite{depth_anything}, DepthPro \cite{depth_pro}, UniDepth \cite{unidepth}, and Metric3D \cite{Metric3D-1}.
 DepthAnything offers three different model sizes, does not require any camera intrinsic information, and was trained on the synthetic Virtual KITTI dataset \cite{Cabon2020VirtualK2}.
-DepthPro was trained on a combination of real-world and synthetic datasets to enhance its generalization capabilities.
-It takes the focal length as an input parameter for scaling, but can also operate without it by estimating it.
-We will test both.
-UniDepth (Version 2) also does not rely on external information and can estimate the camera intrinsic.
+DepthPro was trained on a combination of real-world and synthetic datasets to improve its generalization.
+It uses the focal length as an input parameter for scaling, but can also operate without this parameter by estimating it.
+We test both versions.
+UniDepth (Version 2) also does not rely on external information and can estimate the camera's intrinsic parameters.
 It has a ViT backbone and is also available in three sizes.
 Metric3D was trained on 18 datasets, including over 16 million images from thousands of different camera types.
-It always requires the camera intrinsic, and there is a version with a ViT backbone and another with ConvNeXt.
+It always requires the camera intrinsic, and there are versions with a ViT backbone and another with a ConvNeXt backbone.

-Figure \ref{fig:depth_images} shows predicted depth images from the original image in (a).
-It is important to note that pixels for the sky are usually mapped to the highest value possible.
-The Metric3D model only predicts depths up to 100 meters; thus, the sky appears orange (its maximum) instead of red.
+Figure \ref{fig:depth_images} shows predicted depth maps from the original image in (a).
+It is important to note that sky pixels are usually mapped to the highest possible value.
+The Metric3D model only predicts depths up to 100 meters.
+Thus, the sky appears orange (its maximum) instead of red.
 DepthAnything (b) is the only model that struggles with the sky and the background, but it produces good results for objects close to the camera.
-The depth image of Metric3D (e) appears a bit blurred, making it difficult to recognize contours like that of the pedestrian on the right.
+The depth map of Metric3D (e) appears blurred, making it difficult to recognize contours, such as the pedestrian on the right.
 Depth Pro (c) produces very fine contours, even for the pipe of the traffic light, which UniDepth (d) does not find at all.
 Overall, UniDepth and Metric3D seem to agree on how far objects are away from the camera.
-For example, both estimate the background buildings to be around 80 meters away, while DepthPro predicts around 50 meters. \\ To evaluate these models on our data, we match 20 sample images with LiDAR point clouds that have been recorded at the same position.
-To quantify the deviation between the measured and predicted distances, we calculate the mean absolute error (MAE) in meters (how far off is the estimation) and the absolute relative error (ARE):
+For example, both estimate the background buildings to be about 80 meters away, whereas DepthPro predicts about 50 meters.

-The ARE normalizes the mean deviation.
-Large deviations in the background therefore do not influence the metric more than small deviations near the camera.
-We do not calculate the errors for pixels of the image that were segmented as one of the people or vehicle classes, as moving objects were removed in the point clouds and would thus lead to errors in the calculations.